Murder of Davis Timmerman: Gunfight

-On November 16, 1941, Sheriff Allen, who was unarmed, approached the Logues' farmhouse alongside Sheriff William L. Clark, who was armed.
+On November 16, 1941, Sheriff Allen, who was unarmed, approached the Logues' farmhouse with Deputy William L. Clark, who was armed.
 The two intended to arrest the Logues, but as they entered the house, George Logue and Fred Dorn began shooting at them.
-Sheriff Allen died at the scene, while Sheriff Clark fired from his own gun, injuring George Logue and fatally wounding Fred Dorn, who was pronounced dead six hours later after being transported to a hospital.
-Allen was rushed to a hospital in Augusta, Georgia, where he died on November 18.
+Sheriff Allen died at the scene, while Deputy Clark returned fire, injuring George Logue and fatally wounding Fred Dorn, who was pronounced dead six hours later, after being transported to a hospital.
+Clark, who was wounded, was rushed to a hospital in Augusta, Georgia, where he died on November 18.

-After the deaths of Allen and Clark, a lynch mob formed, threatening extrajudicial violence against Sue and George Logue.
-Local judge Strom Thurmond, who was having an affair with Sue Logue at the time, approached the Logues' farm, which, at the time, was surrounded by armed citizens.
-Thurmond convinced the group to let him through so he could negotiate with Sue and George Logue; he then convinced the two to surrender and turn themselves in.
-Clarence Bagwell and Sue and George Logue were then transported to the South Carolina Penitentiary.
+As word of the standoff spread, local citizens arrived with guns and stood with police, surrounding the house and yelling at the occupants to come out and face justice for attacking Allen and Clark.
+Local district judge Strom Thurmond, a well known and respected figure in the community, who also had a secret affair with Sue Logue, approached the Logues' farm, and made his way through the crowd and to the back door of the residence, where he was able to enter peacefully.
+He convinced George and Sue Logue to end the standoff and surrender to the law officers outside.
+Clarence Bagwell, as well as Sue and George Logue were then transported to the South Carolina Penitentiary.